zekash-dev/ti-sa-combat-calc/README.md

     - Yin
 4. Niche technologies
     - X-89 bacterial weapon
-5. General reroll ability
-6. Action cards
+5. Action cards
-7. Political cards
+6. Political cards

 More details on action cards and political cards in [this design document](https://docs.google.com/document/d/1myrFlhOxZmVVMTQ5_ifuWtBJudk-OBHYiEUXKU03j98/edit?usp=sharing) (anyone with the link can comment).